Dohchay: Plot

 Two masked bandits commit a take-over style armed bank robbery, seizing a local bank at gunpoint and steals ₹2 crore from the premises.
 However, after the bank robbers escape, they have a misunderstanding when they discuss whether they should give the money to their boss or run away with it.
 They both hold a gunpoint, blank at each other.
-Chandu is a small-time happy-go-lucky conmen with good heart, who cons people to educate his sister to become a doctor.
+Chandu is a small-time happy-go-lucky conman with good heart, who cons people to educate his sister to become a doctor.
 They are also in league with a corrupt cop named CI Richard, who demands a cut in everything they do in return for keeping them out of the authorities's radar.
 Chandu's sister wants to become a doctor and Chandu is arranging the money for her studies.

 One day, Chandu meets Meera, a fellow student in the same college as his sister.
 They start off as friends and eventually fall in love.
 Chandu's father is suffering from heart ailment, is in prison, who suffers a heart attack and has to go to the hospital.
 Chandu has to pay 500,000 for the operation.
 He has a scheme and steals the money from a drug dealer, so the operation is a success.
 However, during the course of conning the drug dealer, Chandu is noticed by Richard, who is suspicious of him, but cleverly manages to escape and fools Richard into thinking that he had not done any job recently.
 However, Richard is still suspicious and decides to keep a close eye on him.
 Chandu also learns that the minister's PA can get his father out of jail by treating it as a particular case citing his father's health condition.

 Chandu fixes an appointment with the PA at a new apartment complex where the PA has bought a flat.
 When Chandu goes to meet the PA, he accidentally goes into the adjacent flat where the thieves hold the guns and eventually shoot each other Chandu steals the money.
 However, while escaping from there, Chandu is noticed by two men while getting into an auto-rickshaw.
-The two men are in league with the robbers and had came to the flat to collect the stolen money from them.
+The two men are in league with the robbers and had come to the flat to collect the stolen money from them.
 Upon seeing the dead bodies in the flat, they quickly make it out on to the road just as Chandu leaves in an auto-rickshaw.
 They note down the registration number of the auto but unfortunately lose sight in the traffic.
 Chandu then goes to pick up his sister from her college in the same auto and leaves for the hospital where his father is being treated.
 Chandu later explains to Meera about his past.